 Yes, creativity is magical, but it's not magic.
 It is only through consistent daily practice that we are able to connect to and grow into our deeply creative selves.

 Group Zoom Session Dates:

 Mondays, May 3, 10, 17 & 24 5-6:30p (CST)

 Individual Session Dates:

 Though I continue to love working with my hands and making jewelry, I am feeling the pull to expand my own practice.
-This past year of uncertainty helped me realize that my longtime daily creative practice had prepared me to weather the storm in important ways.
-I'm looking to share a bit of what I know hoping it inspires others to reevaluate, reimagine and reclaim their relationship with their creative selves.
+This past year of uncertainty helped me realize that my long time daily creative practice had prepared me to weather the storm in important ways.
+I'm looking to share a bit of what I know in hopes of inspiring others to reevaluate, reimagine and reclaim their relationship with their creative selves.

 I’ll be sending a confirmation email to attendees with some resources to help jump start our first conversations on May 3.

 Workshop sold out?
 Drop me a note and I'll let you know when the next one gets scheduled.

 Looking for more personalized attention?
 Check out my Creativity Jump-Start